 Five sales tips this episode focus on closing deals, improving your expertise, writing a review, reconnecting with past contacts and partnering.
 Each of these has a quick win benefit and a longer term return.
 1. Find or create a compelling reason for customers to buy now: When a deal stalls or takes a long time […]

-There are many examples of Event-based Marketing and Sales in business to business sectors.
-You and your company will already have a rich variety of events and activities that you undertake.
-Your marketing and sales plan probably has many diarised events in it.
-And your buyers will have events and activities that they gear up […]
+There are many examples of Event-based Marketing in business to business sectors.
+You probably already have a rich variety of events and activities that you take part in.
+This may include networking breakfasts, monthly special interest meetings after work, exhibitions, trade fairs and many more.
+Your marketing and sales plan probably has many diarised events […]

 With the buzz around Social Media, online marketing and new marketing for B2B, it’s easy to overlook the importance of traditional marketing, offline marketing such as exhibitions and trade-shows.
 In business to business (B2B) marketing and lead generation there are huge opportunities to combine new marketing for B2B to get more return from traditional approaches. […]